BrowserSync/grunt-browser-sync/README.md

 grunt.loadNpmTasks('grunt-browser-sync');
 ```
 ##Config
 Here's an example of the simplest configuration possible.
-This will give you a HTML snippet to paste into your website & will you allow you to work with any server setup (such as MAMP,  WAMP or anything else).
-So if you are working on a Wordpress website, for example, this is the option for you.
+This will give you a HTML snippet to paste into the footer of your website to enable browser-sync.
 ```
 browser_sync: {
     files: {